Understanding cloud computing: a guide for small businesses

 What happens if the internet goes down?

 Internet outages are rare and typically brief.
 Your data stays safe in the cloud during any downtime, and you can resume working as soon as your connection returns.
+Many cloud apps also let you work offline and sync changes once you're back online.

 Is cloud computing here to stay?

-Is cloud computing affordable?
+Is cloud computing affordable for small businesses?

 Do I keep control of my data?